octaviogarbet/ionicv3-example/README.md

 }
 ```
 ## Adding UI Components
-Here is when we start to add some magic (appart from the side menu and the pages).
-Ionic has many [UI Components] that help us tu build the interface of our app.
-For example it has tabs, action sheets, modals, popups, toolbars and more.
-The documentation is really well and easy to add the components in our app.
-The best part is that each component have the look and feel that it should have according to the OS of the device that the app is running, so you don't have to implement aditional code to add diferent behaviours to Ionic components.
+Here is when we start to make some magic (appart from the side menu and the pages).
+Ionic has many [UI Components] that help us build the interface for our app.
+For example, it has tabs, action sheets, modals, popups, toolbars and more.
+The documentation is really good and the components are easy to add  in our app.
+The best part is that each component has the look and feel that it should have according to the OS of the device that the app is running, so you don't have to implement additional code to add different behaviours to the Ionic components.

-For example we will add a Fixed Action Button to our list page, that will later navigate to our creat-item page, and a card in our ListItem component to display our items in a card.
+For example, we will add a Fixed Action Button to our list page, that will later navigate to our creat-item page; and a card in our ListItem component to display each item in a card.

 ### FABs
-If you see at [FABs Component] doc, it has examples of diferent FAB that we can add to our view.
-It also use some [ionicons] that are also part of ionic, and have different look in iOS and Android.
+If you see at [FABs Component] doc, it has examples of different FABs that we can add to our view.
+It also uses some [ionicons] that are part of ionic, and have a different look in iOS and Android.
 We will add one at the bottom right of our list page, so the `list.html` ion-content will look like:
 ```xml
 <ion-content>